-Slovakia's capital; Bratislava fuels the country's IT, finance, tourism and service industries.
-Museums, preserved churches, revived mansions and palaces attract global visitors as well as generate income for the tourism sector.
+Bratislava, the capital city of Slovakia, is also the country's political, cultural and economic centre.
+Preserved churches, revived mansions, and palaces attract global visitors and generate income for the tourism sector.

 The city of Bratislava is rapidly becoming a popular destination for weekend travellers from European countries and stag party enthusiasts.
-Low budget airlines, an interesting variety of stag party packages and great indoor and outdoor activities have made it a fabulous tourist spot.
+Low-budget airlines, an exciting variety of stag party packages, and great indoor and outdoor activities have made it a fabulous tourist spot.

 Infrastructure investment in the city has very significant potential.
-There are plenty of construction developments and modern architectural plans glamorizing the city's skyline.
-On the other hand, nature blesses Bratislava and its countryside with a plethora of forests, rivers and lakes.
-Slovaks enjoy the contrast between nature's beauty and the materialistic offerings made by state-of-the-art malls, theatres, terminals and entertainment facilities.
+There are plenty of construction developments and modern architectural plans glamorising the city's skyline.
+On the other hand, nature blesses Bratislava and its countryside with many forests, rivers, and lakes.
+Slovaks enjoy the contrast between nature's beauty and the materialistic offerings made by state-of-the-art malls, theatres, terminals, and entertainment facilities.

-Bratislava is also known by its German name Pressburg, implying it is a product of many cultures and people.
-Today's Slovak population shares a strong genetic bond with the Austrians, Czechs, Germans, Hungarians and Jews.
-In 1536, Bratislava became the capital of the Hungarian empire.
+Bratislava received its contemporary name in 1919.
+Until then, it was primarily known in English by its German name, Pressburg, as after 1526, the Habsburg Monarchy mostly dominated it and the city had a sizeable ethnic-German population.
+Today's Slovak population shares a solid genetic bond with the Austrians, Czechs, Germans, Hungarians, and Jews.
 Over the centuries, the city has witnessed the crowning of many Hungarian kings and queens at St. Martin's Cathedral.
-Numerous historical icons from Hungary, Germany and Slovakia have resided in Bratislava.
+Numerous historical icons from Hungary, Germany, and Slovakia have resided in Bratislava.

 |Language||German, Hungarian, Slovak|